 “We took Europe’s oldest metro down to the city and a newer metro under the Danube and up on the Buda-side towards the Buda-fortress.
 It is very big, most like a city district towering over the Danube.
 And from a Disneyland-like bastion we saw for the first time the “schönen blauen Donau”, 200 metres wide. (..)
 We took a funicular down and a taxi up to the Citadella, on another large cliff.”

-I do remember feeling the city was “massive” and was surprised to see the almost exact replica of the Houses of Parliament in London – only a lot bigger.
+I do remember the feeling that the city was “massive” and I was surprised to see the almost exact replica of the Houses of Parliament in London – only a lot bigger.

-In 2014 I returned to Budapest and my impression of it as a wonderful town was reinforced.
+In 2014 and 2018 I returned to Budapest and my impression of it as a wonderful town was reinforced.